MESAHub/mesa-contrib/hooks/hydro_Ttau/README.md

 ## Usage

-Example inlists and `run_star_extras.f` are provided for both a normal MESA `star` run and run with the `astero` submodule in the corresponding subfolders.
+Example inlists and `run_star_extras.f90` are provided for both a normal MESA `star` run and run with the `astero` submodule in the corresponding subfolders.
 These are in essence the same inlists that were used the old test cases `hydro_Ttau_evolve` and